An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 Re: (Score:2)

-the magic of the command line (Score:2)
+the magic of the command line (Score:3)

 i've seen someone once change the usable memory of SQL server down to 1/10 the physical RAM by accident cause he thought he was so awesome and only used sql for changing configuration options